GeekMasher/tracepath/README.md

  - 130.102.131.70 : University of Queensland (AUS)
  - 200.89.76.16 : University of Chile (CHL)

-## Tested Envioments
+## Tested Environments
 - Linux (Ubuntu)

 # Bugs and Fixes
-- More Debugging
+- More Debugging and Error Checking Needed
 - Make the code a little more robust and user friendly